 Check reviews: In today’s Internet-driven world, you can get great insight into appliances thanks to other consumers just like you.
 A simple online search can let you know others’ experiences with various sealers.

 Countertop sealers are meant for one-time uses.
 While you can reuse the bags, you must keep cutting the bags open, which makes them smaller and smaller every time.
 Plus, if your sealer isn’t stored on the counter, it can be a pain to drag it out each time you want to use it.

 Handheld sealers on the other hand, are ideal for foods you want to keep airtight and fresh but still use regularly such as deli foods, cheese, cut-up veggies and more.
 They use special zipper bags so you can keep opening and closing them repeatedly.
 Eventually the bags will need to be replaced, but they do last quite a while.
-In addition, hand-held sealers are much less expensive, roughly $25, plus bags.
+In addition, hand-held sealers are much less expensive, plus bags.
 What should you look for when buying a hand-held sealer?

 Power source: Will you be replacing batteries every week or is it rechargeable?

 Bags: Where do you buy them and what do they cost?
 Even though the bags are reusable, they eventually need to be replaced.
 If you can’t find replacement bags, your fun new gadget will eventually be useless.

 Check reviews: Look for info about whether the bags are hard to seal or lose their seal.
 The food won’t stay fresh without a good, long-lasting seal.